About this course

-- Benefit from Liverpool's reputation as an important hub for film, television and independent production
+- Benefit from Liverpool’s reputation as a world-leading hub for TV and film production.

-- Experience guest lectures and practical workshops from visiting industry professionals
+- Experience masterclasses from top visiting industry professionals

-- Recruits biennially - next intake is September 2024.
-Fees and application dates will be added to this page in Summer 2023.
+- Recruits biennially - next intake is September 2024

 With the focus on current professional practice within the TV & Film industry, as well as learning scriptwriting theory, this course will encourage you to develop an original voice, pursue challenging and innovative methods of storytelling, engage in research and development, and view your work in the context of the marketplace.
 Sessions include lectures, screenings, practical exercises, workshops, specialist visiting lectures and masterclasses.